Autodesk/maya-usd/README.md

 | Boost | 1.61 |
 | TBB | 4.4 |

-To enable shadows merge in https://github.com/PixarAnimationStudios/USD/pull/541 and pass `-DUSD_HDST_SHADOWS_BUILD` to cmake.

 To enable udims merge in https://github.com/PixarAnimationStudios/USD/pull/597 and pass `-DUSD_HDST_UDIM_BUILD=ON` to cmake.

 ## Environment configuration